 eBay’s Global Shipping Program (GSP) aims to make international shipping easy for eBay sellers.
 With GSP you only have to ship your product to a warehouse in your own country, then eBay takes over and handles international delivery to the buyer.

 But how well does the program work?
 What are the pros and cons?
 And is it really the best way to ship internationally?
+Go directly to the answers to all your eBay’s Global Shipping Program’s doubts!
+We will answer all these questions and more.
+But first, we want to give you some tips.

 What is the eBay Global Shipping Program?